niiknow/lambda-template/README.md

 ## Psuedo-code
 parameters:
 ```
-// page meta are available on the template as _meta
+// page meta are available on the template as __m
 meta: {
   templateUrl: 'the template url',
   // this is the base url of your site